AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/develop/development-tool.md

 1. __Source file:__ The source file selection is used to:
     +  Selected the asset binary that will be the `source` binary passed to the Asset Compute worker
     +  Upload source files
-1. __Asset Compute profile definition:__ Defines the Asset Compute worker to run including parameters: including the worker's URL end-point, the resultant rendition name, and any parameters
+1. __Asset Compute profile(s) definition:__ Defines the Asset Compute worker to run including parameters: including the worker's URL end-point, the resultant rendition name, and any parameters
 1. __Run:__ The Run button executes the Asset Compute profile as defined in the Asset Compute configuration profile editor
 1. __Abort:__ The Abort button cancels an execution initiated from tapping the Run button
 1. __Request/Response:__ Provides the HTTP request and response to/from the Asset Compute worker running in Adobe I/O Runtime.
 This can be helpful for debugging